 GP surgery All children at primary school School Year 7 to year 11 secondary school children School Children in reception to year 11

 (same ages as reception to year 11)

 Home-schooled children should be invited for vaccination by the local healthcare team.
 If you do not hear from them, ask your child's GP where they should go for vaccination.

-If your school-aged child has a long-term health condition, you can ask the GP surgery to give the vaccine instead of having it at school.
+You can ask the GP surgery to give the vaccine instead of having it at school if you prefer.

-Your child should wait until they're better before having the nasal spray flu vaccine if they have:
+You may be asked to wait until your child is better before having the nasal spray flu vaccine if they have:

 - a very blocked or runny nose – these might stop the vaccine getting into their system

 How the nasal spray flu vaccine is given